-Designing and delivering a regeneration project for the School of Art and Design at Somerset College
+Breathing life back into the School of Art and Design at Somerset College

 The £12m regeneration of the School of Art and Design was a significant project for Somerset College, which included a major refurbishment of the existing 6000m2 building and a new extension to provide specialist art studios and flexible work rooms.

-A fundamental strategy in the proposals was to create a clarity of circulation and movement throughout the ground and first floors.
-This included repositioning the main entrance so that the building integrates positively with the public approach and campus, whilst the previous ‘warren-like’ wings were replaced by modern flexible spaces to help with both the circulation and envelope performance.
+A fundamental strategy in the proposal was to create a clarity of circulation and movement throughout the ground and first floors.
+To achieve this, we repositioned the main entrance so that the building integrates positively with the public approach and campus, whilst the previous ‘warren-like’ wings have been replaced by modern flexible spaces to help with both the circulation and envelope performance.